Bellow Fellows is London's male voice community choir and meets regularly in central London. There are no auditions and everything is taught by ear.

-Bellow Fellows is run using principles of the Natural Voice Practitioners' Network.
+Bellow Fellows is run using principles of the Natural Voice Network.
 It uses an inclusive and supportive teaching approach, open to singers of varied confidence and experience.

 Many of us haven't sung since we were at school; the good news is that no experience is required to turn up and you do not need to be able to read music.

-I've led choirs in schools, prisons and community centres and work regularly as workshop leader with organisations such as The Southbank Centre, Spitalfields Music, Voicelab and London based music education charities to deliver singing and music in a variety of settings.
+He has led choirs in schools, prisons and community centres and work regularly as workshop leader with organisations such as The Southbank Centre, Spitalfields Music, Voicelab and London based music education charities to deliver singing and music in a variety of settings.

 Dominic is a UK member of the Spooky Men's Chorale and sings with jazz & groove ensemble The London Vocal Project.
 As an arranger and choral director he's collaborated with artists including beatboxer Shlomo, Omar, Joe Stilgoe, Stephen Coates (The Real Tuesday Weld), Hattie Webb & Samantha Whates.

 As well as being a member of The Natural Voice Network Dominic has trained with the Association of British Choral Directors and completed an animateur apprenticeship with Spitalfields Music.